Website appearance matters a lot. This is the criterion a user judges about the company and makes decisions.

 How much does it cost to hire Front-End developers

-Now when you know what developer you need and how to assess his level of knowledge, there are two more questions to answer: where to find one and how much it will cost.
+Now that you know what developer you need and how to assess his level of knowledge, there are two more questions to answer: where to find one and how much it will cost.

 First of all the cost of hiring a front-end developer will depend on the location and specialization.